Hicksian demand function: Relationship to other functions

+by Shephard's lemma it is true that $h(p, u) = \nabla_p e(p, u).$.
+Note that if there is more than one vector of quantities that minimizes expenditure for the given utility, we have a Hicksian demand correspondence rather than a function.

 Hicksian demand and compensated price changes

 Marshallian demand curves show the effect of price changes on quantity demanded.
 As the price of a good rises, ordinarily, the quantity of that good demanded will fall, but not in every case.
 The price rise has both a substitution effect and an income effect.
 The substitution effect is the change in quantity demanded due to a price change that alters the slope of the budget constraint but leaves the consumer on the same indifference curve (i.e., at the same level of utility).
 The substitution effect always is to buy less of that good.
 The income effect is the change in quantity demanded due to the effect of the price change on the consumer's total buying power.
 Since for the Marshallian demand function the consumer's nominal income is held constant, when a price rises his real income falls and he is poorer.
 If the good in question is a normal good and its price rises, the income effect from the fall in purchasing power reinforces the substitution effect.
 If the good is an inferior good, the income effect will offset in some degree to the substitution effect.
 If the good is a Giffen good, the income effect is so strong that the Marshallian quantity demanded rises when the price rises.

 The Hicksian demand function isolates the substitution effect by supposing the consumer is compensated with exactly enough extra income after the price rise to purchase some bundle on the same indifference curve.
 If the Hicksian demand function is steeper than the Marshallian demand, the good is a normal good; otherwise, the good is inferior.
 Hicksian demand always slopes down.